 What is Hubert H. Humphrey Fellowship?

-Professional: Professional enrichment activities include professional visits, conferences, training programs, and a professional affiliation (work attachment).
-The professional affiliation provides first-hand exposure to an American work environment on a full-time basis for a minimum period of 6 weeks.
-Early in the academic year, each Fellow develops, with assistance from the local campus coordinator and faculty advisers, a detailed plan of practical professional activities geared to the Fellow’s Humphrey program objectives.
+Leadership and Professional Development: Professional enrichment activities include professional visits, enhancement skills workshops, conferences, training programs, and a professional affiliation (placement).
+The professional affiliation provides firsthand exposure to a U.S. work environment on a full-time basis for a minimum period of six weeks.
+Early in the academic year, each Fellow develops, with assistance from the local campus coordinator and faculty advisors, a detailed plan of practical professional activities geared to the Fellow’s program objectives.

 Fields of Study

-Fellowships are granted competitively to professional candidates with a commitment to public service in both the public and private sector.
+Fellows are selected through a competitive process based on their potential for leadership and commitment to public service in both the public and private sector.
 Appropriate candidates are young and mid-career professionals in leadership positions who have a commitment to public service and the potential for professional advancement.

-Prospective Fellows should have a minimum of five years full-time professional experience (prior to the application deadline of the applying year) in the relevant field, after completing a university degree, and should be interested in the policy aspects of their field of specialization.
+Prospective Fellows should have a minimum of five years full-time professional experience (prior to August 2023) in the relevant field and should be interested in the policy aspects of their field of specialization.
 Please note that candidates must have completed a university degree program requiring at least four years of full-time study to qualify for participation in U.S. graduate study programs.

 Candidates should have both the need to participate in the program and the potential to benefit from it.
 Accordingly, they should demonstrate the required experience, skills, and commitment while also indicating how they can benefit from this program in ways that they have not experienced previously and are not likely to experience without the Humphrey Program.
 Applicants with distinguished records but who do not have a compelling need for the Humphrey experience are not appropriate candidates.